micmejia/bible-dump/NKJV/Jeremiah/Jer 5.md

 Shall I not punish _them_ for these _things?_" says the Lord.
 "And shall I not avenge Myself on such a nation as this?

 ###### 10
-"Go up on her walls and destroy, But do not [^b]make a complete end.
+"Go up on her walls and destroy, But do not make a complete end.
 Take away her branches, For they _are_ not the Lord's.

 ###### 11
 For the house of Israel and the house of Judah Have dealt very treacherously with Me," says the Lord.

 ###### 12
 They have lied about the Lord, And said, "_It is_ not He.
-Neither will [^c]evil come upon us, Nor shall we see sword or famine.
+Neither will evil come upon us, Nor shall we see sword or famine.

 ###### 13
 And the prophets become wind, For the word _is_ not in them.
 Thus shall it be done to them."